MykalMachon/MykalMachon/README.md

 ### Hi there 👋 I'm Mykal 😊

-- 🔭 I'm currently working on a [creating a better DX for shopify theme development](https://github.com/MykalMachon/Deadsimple-shopify)
+- 🔭 I'm working on a [creating a better DX for shopify theme development](https://github.com/MykalMachon/Deadsimple-shopify)
-- 🌱 I'm currently learning serverless functions with Google Cloud Platform & Testing with Cypress.io
+- 🌱 I'm learning serverless functions with Google Cloud Platform & Testing with Cypress.io
 - 📫 You can reach me at [mykal@tinybox.dev](mailto:mykal@tinybox.dev)
 - 😄 Pronouns: He/Him